redhat-cop/agnosticd/ansible/roles/open-env-azure-remove-user-from-subscription/README.md

 --------------

-guid - the guid to use for the deployment email - an email address to invite
+guid - the guid to use for the deployment requester_email - an email address to invite

 Dependencies
 ------------